johnnycyberseed/ibm-zk/pages/Breaking Change___Hardware Configuration Definition replaces IO Sysgen.md

+- IBM introduced **HCD**, a full-screen interactive tool to manage I/O definitions, and by MVS/ESA SP5 (circa 1994) **all device configuration had to be done via HCD**.
 - The old method of defining I/O devices by assembling SYS1.NCP macros (MVSCP) was eliminated.
+- ## Impact
-- IBM introduced **HCD**, a full-screen interactive tool to manage I/O definitions, and by MVS/ESA SP5 (circa 1994) **all device configuration had to be done via HCD**.
-This meant operators/sysprogs no longer hand-coded IO definition source – instead they use IODF databases and can even activate changes dynamically (a radically different process from the MVS 3.8 era’s static sysgen).
+	- This meant operators/sysprogs no longer hand-coded IO definition source
+	- instead they use IODF databases and can even activate changes dynamically (a radically different process from the MVS 3.8 era’s static sysgen).